The Schizophrenia Project

 Conventional belief is that schizophrenia is a disorder of the neurochemistry of the brain, in spite of the fact that no such mechanism has ever been found.
 Recently, because of some landmark studies in the last 10 years, a major shift in understanding the cause of schizophrenia in psychology and psychiatry has started to take place.
-There is now excellent peer reviewed studies showing that schizophrenia has to be caused and/or triggered by trauma (just as we empirically proved by actually developing a technique that eliminated the problem of schizophrenic 'voices' by healing key trauma).
-We refer you to just some of the many peer review journal articles and articles written for laypeople:
+There are now excellent peer reviewed studies showing that schizophrenia has to be caused and/or triggered by trauma (just as we empirically proved by actually developing a technique that eliminated the problem of schizophrenic 'voices' by healing key trauma).
+We refer you to just some of the many peer review journal articles and articles:

 - A very good summary about schizophrenia can be found online in the Wikipedia.